feeling sad and lonely in a relationship

 You and your partner share a life together.
 Your spouse is probably the person you are closest to.
-If you’re not able to share intimate details about your life with them, if you find it difficult to express your emotions or talk about your fears and dreams with your partner, then it becomes incredibly hard to understand and be understood.
-This eventually leads to loneliness.
+If you are married but lonely, it probably means that you find it difficult to express your emotions or talk about your fears and dreams with your partner.
+It then becomes incredibly hard to understand and be understood.

 What Can You Do If You Feel Depressed And Lonely In Your Marriage?

-If you feel lonely in a marriage, know that you aren’t alone.
+If you are feeling alone in a marriage, know that you aren’t the only one struggling.
 Believe it or not, loneliness in a marriage is real and more common than you think.
-A 2018 survey stated that one in 3 adults above the age of 45 years was lonely in their relationship.
-Another survey by the Pew Research Center claimed that 28 percent of people dissatisfied with their marriage or family life feel lonely.
-But worry not.
-It doesn’t have to be a permanent situation.
+A 2018 survey found that one in three adults above the age of 45 years was lonely in their relationship.
+Another survey by the Pew Research Center claimed that 28% of people are dissatisfied with their marriage or family life.

 1. Talk to your partner about it

-According to Pragati, “Start communicating with your partner.
-Set aside half an hour for yourselves where you’re not distracted by technology or conversations about the kids.
-Converse like two adults who want to reconnect with each other and build a certain emotional intimacy.
-Avoid playing the blame game.
-Don’t make accusatory statements like “you never do this”.
-Instead, say something like, “I’ve been feeling very lonely lately and would like to talk to you about it.
+- Avoid playing the blame game.
+Don’t make accusatory statements like “You never do this”.
+Instead, say, “I’ve been feeling very lonely lately and would like to talk to you about it.
 Would you be willing to discuss it?”
 This way, your spouse doesn’t feel threatened.
-The idea is to connect, not accuse.”
+The idea is to connect, not accuse.

 2. Listen to what your partner has to say

-After you’ve shared your feelings with your partner and told them that you’ve been feeling sad and lonely in the relationship, listen to what your spouse has to say on the matter.
+After you’ve shared your feelings with your partner and told them that you’ve been feeling sad and lonely in the relationship, listen to what they have to say on the matter.
+Otherwise, it will only augment the emotional disconnection in marriage.
 You never know, they might be feeling the same too.
+They are probably feeling insignificant in a marriage as well.
 Also, observe how they react to what you have to say.
 If both of you want to make things right and work toward building a healthy relationship, then you can talk about figuring out and fixing the problem.

-Says Pragati, “When partners become distant, they begin to do their own thing.
+Pragati says, “When partners become distant, they begin to do their own thing.
 There’s very little that binds them together.
-Spending some intended, mindful time together is crucial to dealing with loneliness in a marriage.
+Spending some intended, mindful time together is crucial for dealing with loneliness in a marriage.
 Take time out to connect with each other, enjoy moments together, and have shared experiences.”

 4. Seek therapy

-Pragati recommends therapy if you aren’t able to deal with the “I am so depressed and lonely in my marriage” feeling by yourself.
-“Getting help from a qualified family therapist or a clinical psychologist is required so that communication barriers or any other underlying challenges that have been left unaddressed are spoken about.”
-If you are lonely and depressed in your marriage and are looking for help, Bonobology’s panel of experienced and licensed therapists is only a click away.
+Pragati recommends therapy for working through the feeling of loneliness in a marriage.
+“Getting help from a licensed professional counselor or a marriage therapist can help break down communication barriers or address any underlying challenges that have been left unaddressed.”
+If you are lonely and depressed in your marriage and are looking for help, Bonobology’s panel of experienced and licensed therapists is here for you.

 Sometimes, the involvement of a third party can help you understand yourself better and see things from a different perspective.
-If you’re suffering from the lonely wife syndrome or having to deal with a wife or husband feeling lonely in the marriage, consider seeking professional help.
-A therapist or counselor will be able to help you and your partner identify the problem and improve communication between both parties.
+It especially helps if you suspect there is emotional abuse behind you feeling this way.
+If you’re suffering from the lonely wife syndrome or are a husband feeling lonely in the marriage, consider seeking professional help.
+A therapist or counselor will be able to help you and your partner identify the problem behind being married but lonely and improve communication between both parties.

 Related Reading: 12 Characteristics Of A Successful Marriage